cagridemirtash/Nurse-Patient-Graduation-Project/README.md

 First Piority :skull:

+- [ ] Authantication which is related to what kind of login in the app?
+Nurse, Admin or Patient
 - [ ] Nurse view design
 - [ ] Patient view design
 - [ ] Admin panel design for add some situation from nurse and select by patient